CrazyLee/liquor/readme.md

 Technologies used in this project:

-	Bootstrap	--	for responsive layout
+	Bootstrap	--	for responsive layout;

-	Backbone	--	for front-end mvc & RESTful request jQuery	--	for dom manipulation
+	Backbone	--	for front-end mvc & RESTful request;

+	jQuery	--	for dom manipulation.